Expert Insights

 Digitalization and market power

-by Thieß Petersen, Senior Advisor, Global Economic Dynamics Project, Bertelsmann Stiftung, Germany and Lecturer, European University Viadrina The use of digital technologies increases market transparency for consumers and enlarges the relevant market.
+Digitalization and market power by Thieß Petersen, Senior Advisor, Global Economic Dynamics Project, Bertelsmann Stiftung, Germany and Lecturer, European University Viadrina The use of digital technologies increases market transparency for consumers and enlarges the relevant market.
 This strengthens their negotiating position vis-à-vis companies.
-However, there exists also the risk that large technology companies will develop into global monopolies that…
+However, there exists also the risk that large technology companies will develop…

 Keep reading